 Our program of community-engaged research incorporates multiple voices (e.g., student researchers; youth and adult participants; university and community partners) and perspectives (e.g., research, policy, practice).
 We are pleased to introduce you to some of the people who make our work possible here.

 Director, TSS Group

-Anne is an Associate Professor in the Psychology Department at the University of Denver where she contributes to the Child Clinical, Cognitive, and Developmental Cognitive Neuroscience (DCN) Programs.
+Anne is a Professor and Chair in the Psychology Department at the University of Denver where she contributes to the Child Clinical and Developmental Cognitive Neuroscience (DCN) Programs.
 In a program of community-engaged research that addresses the pressing problem of violence and abuse, she incorporates multiple voices (e.g., student researchers; youth and adult participants; university and community partners), methodologies (e.g., laboratory tasks, clinical interviews, surveys, interventions) and perspectives (e.g., research, policy, and practice).
 Her research focuses on how individual characteristics as well as interpersonal, community, and spatial contexts relate to violence/abuse exposure as well as clinical symptoms and interventions.
+The co-editor of three volumes on trauma and violence, her research has been recognized in terms of federal funding as well as local and national awards.
 She completed her doctoral training at the University of Oregon and clinical internship at the University of Washington School of Medicine.
 A licensed clinical psychologist in Colorado, she also directs the University of Denver's Center for Community Engagement and Service Learning (CCESL).